 He accused the church of being obsessed with homosexuality.
 “If God, as they say, is homophobic, I wouldn’t worship that God.” - Desmond Tutu

-Tutu has always been interested in the Israeli-Palestinian conflict and spoke out about it even while apartheid was in full swing.
 After the fall of apartheid he maintained this interest.
-In 2002 he presented a speech in which he openly criticised Israeli policy pertaining to Palestinians and called for sanctions against the country.
+In 2002 Desmond Tutu presented a speech in which he openly criticised Israeli policy pertaining to Palestinians and called for sanctions against the country.

 He compared the situation to the apartheid system.
 He was to head the United Nations mission to the Gaza Strip after Israeli Defense forces killed 19 civilians in 2006, but cancelled after Israel refused to grant him clearance.

 In 2003 Tutu took part in a protest against the United State’s plans to launch the Iraq War.
 Aside from the New York demonstration in which he participated he also telephoned Condoleezza Rice, pleading that the US government refrain from going to war.